 Angular JS

-AngularJS is a JavaScript based open source toolset for building the framework most suited to your application development.
+AngularJS is a JavaScript based open source toolset for building the framework most suited toapplication development.
 It is fully extensible and works well with other libraries.
 Every feature can be modified or replaced to suit your unique development workflow and feature needs.
 AngularJS follows MVC and MVVM architectural pattern which makes single page application easy to develop and maintain.
 Following are some of the other libraries used to support AngularJS implementation in this application.

 angular.min.js – Core Angular library.